meha-mishra/arduino_fundamentals/README.md

 - Actuator control (e.g., LEDs)
 - Serial communication and debugging
 - Basic automation and logic implementation

+## File Specific Programs
+- led_blink: make an LED blink at a certain frequency
+- led_button: make an LED blink at the push of a button
+- pot_serial: connect the data from a potentiometer to a serial plotter
+- led_dim_lab: make an LED turn on, off, or a variable dim setting according to input from a button and a potentiometer
+- LineDetecting: make an IR sensor detect a black line and correspond its orientation (left/middle/right sensor) to an LED
+- UltrasonicServo: connect a Servo motor to an ultrasonic sensor to detect an object up to 30 cm away

 ## 🛠 Technologies Used